oscar-system/Oscar.jl/experimental/QuadFormAndIsom/README.md

 The project was initiated by S. Brandhorst and T. Hofmann for classifying finite subgroups of automorphisms of K3 surfaces.
-Our current goal is to use this code, and further extension of it, to classify finite subgroups of bimeromorphic self-maps of *hyperkaehler manifolds*, which are a higher dimensional analog of K3 surface.
+Our current goal is to use this code, and further extensions of it, to classify finite subgroups of bimeromorphic self-maps of *hyperkaehler manifolds*, which are a higher dimensional analogues of K3 surface.

 ## Notice to the user